opentelekomcloud-docs/cloud-backup-recovery/umn/source/vault_management/querying_a_vault.rst

    -  Click **Search by Tag** in the upper right corner to search for vaults by tag.

-      -  On the displayed **Search by Tag** page, enter an existing tag key and value and click |image3|.
+      -  On the displayed **Search by Tag** page, enter an existing tag key and value and click |image5|.
 The added tag search criteria are displayed under the text boxes.
 Click **Search** in the lower right corner.
-      -  You can add a maximum of 20 tags by clicking |image4|.
+      -  You can add a maximum of 20 tags by clicking |image6|.
 They will be applied together for a combination search.
       -  You can click **Reset** in the lower right corner to reset the search criteria.

 #.
 Click the name of a specific vault to view vault details.

    .. note::

-      The values of used capacity and backup space are rounded off to integers.
+      -  The values of used capacity and backup space are rounded off to integers.
 CBR will display 0 GB for any backup space less than 1 GB.
 For example, there may be 200 MB backup space used, but it will be displayed as 0 GB on the console.

 .. |image1| image:: /_static/images/en-us_image_0159365094.png
 .. |image2| image:: /_static/images/en-us_image_0000001599534545.jpg
+.. |image3| image:: /_static/images/en-us_image_0000001995695954.png
+.. |image4| image:: /_static/images/en-us_image_0000002032295753.png
-.. |image3| image:: /_static/images/en-us_image_0160751578.png
+.. |image5| image:: /_static/images/en-us_image_0160751578.png
-.. |image4| image:: /_static/images/en-us_image_0160751578.png
+.. |image6| image:: /_static/images/en-us_image_0160751578.png